-Join us in London for a 2 day problem-based course which brings together two important imaging themes that are related: maternal and fetal Doppler, and maternal cardiovascular function.
+Livestream our 2 day problem-based course on 23-24 July.
+Chaired by Prof. Christoph Lees and Prof. Asma Khalil, the course will bring together two important imaging themes: maternal and fetal Doppler, and maternal cardiovascular function.

 - Understand the basic principles for a Doppler ultrasound